Arrhythmiagamer23/GDPS-2.3-Extension/README.md

 This mod from Remina GDPS was modified and simplified to match the looks of the Geometry Dash Game.

+This mod also requires the Forked .geode mod of Game Objects factory that supports pads, dash orbs, speed portals, gamemode portals and more.

 ### Credits:
 RoadHogStudios: Lead Developer and Modifier of Remina GDPS mod.<br>
 Lil2kki: Remina GDPS mod owner.<br>